Zlatan Ibrahimović: Talks of comeback and return to the national team

 In November 2017, after Sweden clinched qualification for the 2018 FIFA World Cup in Russia by defeating Italy in the second qualifying round, there was speculation about a possible return of Ibrahimović to the national team.
 Ibrahimović himself expressed his wish to represent Sweden in the World Cup.
 However, in April 2018, Sweden manager Janne Andersson stated that Ibrahimović would not be called up for the World Cup, thus ending any possibility of a return.
 Later in June, Ibrahimović blamed the Swedish media for his World Cup absence.

 In November 2020, Ibrahimović hinted in a newspaper interview once again the possibility of returning to the Swedish national side, prompting Sweden manager Janne Andersson to fly to Milan to discuss the matter with him.
 On 15 March 2021, Andersson included Ibrahimović in the Sweden squad for 2022 FIFA World Cup qualifiers against Kosovo and Georgia, officially confirming his comeback to the side almost five years after his initial retirement.
 Ibrahimović responded to the announcement by simply tweeting "The return of the God".
 On 25 March, he started in a 1–0 home win against Georgia, providing the assist to Viktor Claesson's decisive goal, making him the oldest man in history to play for Sweden's national team.
 He then assisted Ludwig Augustinsson's opening goal in the following 3–0 win against Kosovo before being substituted in the 67th minute.

 On 15 May 2021, days before Sweden was to announce their UEFA Euro 2020 squad, Andersson confirmed that Ibrahimović would not be included in the squad due to a knee injury he sustained with Milan days prior.
 He appeared as a late substitute in Sweden's 2022 FIFA World Cup qualifying play-off final against Poland on 29 March 2022, as Sweden lost 0–2 and failed to qualify for the 2022 FIFA World Cup.

 On 15 March 2023, Andersson said Ibrahimović would be in the Sweden squad once more after a one-year absence, for their European Championship qualifiers against Belgium and Azerbaijan, but would not start the games.
 With his appearance against Belgium, he was initially hailed as being the oldest player to appear in a European Championship qualifier, breaking the record set by Dino Zoff.
 However, it was later confirmed that Lee Casciaro, who was four days older than Ibrahimović, had instead taken the record on the same day.

-Style of play
+Player profile

 Swedish style?
 No. Yugoslavian style?
 Of course not.
 It has to be Zlatan-style.